 There are numerous lodging options in the surrounding cities of Porterville, Bakersfield, Tehachapi, Mojave, and Ridgecrest.

 Campfire permits are required in the SQF.
-They are available free at any of the offices listed below, as well as at California Department of Forestry or Bureau of Land Management office.
+They are available free at any of the offices listed below, as well as at the California Department of Forestry or Bureau of Land Management office.
 Overnight trips into the Golden Trout Wilderness also require a permit, available free of charge at any Forest Service Office or by mail or fax.

 Sequoia National Forest Offices